ON THIS PAGE Emphasis Mine In Bible Verses

 God was so disgusted with the human race that he considered wiping it out.
 "But there was one man who made God smile.
 The Bible says "Noah was a pleasure to the Lord".
 God said, "This man brings me pleasure.
 He makes me smile.
 I'll start over with his family".
 (Pg.
 69)

 However, this is the Living Bible's version of this verse in Genesis.
-A word for word translations renders it a little differently..
+Word for word translations render it a little differently

 But Noah found favor (Heb. chên) in the eyes of the Lord.
 (Genesis 6:8 NASB)

-But Noah found grace (Heb. chên) in the eyes of the Lord.
-(Genesis 6:8 KJV)
+Noah, however, found favor in the eyes of the LORD.
+(Genesis 6:8 BSB)

-The KJV translated the Hebrew word chên into grace rather than favor as does the NASB.
-However, the word grace means unmerited mercy or clemency, whereas favor means to be pleased with; to regard with approval.
+Changing the fact that Noah found favor in God's eyes to he "made God smile" shows a VERY poor understanding of the circumstances of Noah's day.
+NOTE: The KJV translated the Hebrew word chên into grace rather than favor.
+However, the word grace means unmerited mercy or clemency, whereas favor means to regard with approval.
 Favor not grace, is the word supported by the context, because the very next verse tells us why Noah found favor in the eyes of the Lord.

 These are the records of the generations of Noah.
 Noah was a righteous man, blameless in his time; Noah walked with God.
 (Genesis 6:9 NASB)